EbenezerLaleye/EbenezerLaleye/README.md

 ### Hi there 👋
+- 👋 Hey!
+I'm Ebenezer(Ebby)
+- 👀 I’m a Self-Taught Frontend Development from Ireland and love to create functional and visually appealing websites!
+- 🌱 I’m currently learning React and building up my portfolio.
+- I love learning new things and I'm looking to start my career as Frontend Developer
+- 🛠 At the moment I'm working as a IT Engineer at the National College Of Ireland
+- Here is the link to my portfolio where all my recent projects can be found <a href=""> Portfolio <a>
+- Here is the link to my first interactive <a href=""> weather app </a>
+- 📫 Here is how to reach me on <a href="https://www.linkedin.com/in/ebenezer-ola-laleye-64a7bb23b/"> Linkedin </a>
 <!--
 **EbenezerLaleye/EbenezerLaleye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.